sbyer-tnc/Nevada-iGDE/README.md

 # Nevada-GDE
-Scripts that compile spatial data to create the Nevada GDE (groundwater dependent ecosystems) database
+Scripts that compile spatial data to create the Nevada iGDE (indicators of groundwater dependent ecosystems) database